emicierley/WHAK----Project_1/README.md

 ### **_Getting Started_**

-#### In this single player game, the object is to whack each mole as fast as you can before time runs out.
-Use your mallet to whack these pesky moles, and get them back in their holes.
-Each mole you hit, you get a point.
-There are nine moles, so be quick!
+#### In this single player game, the object is to "whak" each color tile as fast as you before the set 45 seconds.
+Use your pointer(cursor) to hit these quick tiles.
+Each color tile you hit, you get a point.
+There are nine tiles, so be quick!

 ---